Skip to content

 So they didn’t fix it.
 They put Band-Aids on it.
 And now they’re spinning off the cable channels and everyone is framing it as strategy rather than consequence.

-If you sever an artery, Band-Aids don’t stop the bleeding.
-Everyone knew this.
 The people running these networks knew the commercial load was pushing viewers away.
 They knew DVRs were a signal.
 They knew Netflix was a signal.
 They knew the music industry was a cautionary tale playing out in real time in the adjacent building.
+They chose the next quarter every time.

 Share this: